confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 }
 ```

-And here's an analogous example for terminating a push query issued via `executeQuery()`:
+And here's an analogous example for terminating a push query issued using the `executeQuery()` method:

 ```java
 final String pullQuery = "SELECT * FROM MY_STREAM EMIT CHANGES LIMIT 10;";